julien-sobczak/the-notewriter/internal/core/testdata/TestLint/no-duplicate-note-title.md

 This is a note.

-### Flashcard: The same title is allowed on different kinds
+### Reference: The same title is allowed on different kinds

-This is a flashcard.
+This is a reference note.

 ## Note: Long title must be unique inside a file